StenerNordnes/Simulation-and-Animation/solver/README.md

 # Numerical Solver Module Documentation

-This module implements a flexible **Explicit Runge-Kutta (ERK)** solver for Ordinary Differential Equations (ODEs).
-It is designed to be modular, allowing users to define custom methods via Butcher Tableaus or use pre-defined standard methods (such as Forward Euler or RK4).
+This module implements an **Explicit Runge-Kutta (ERK)** solver for Ordinary Differential Equations (ODEs).
+It is designed to be modular, allowing definition of custom methods via Butcher Tableaus or use of pre-defined standard methods (such as Forward Euler or RK4).

 ## Mathematical Background